Award Winning mystery author Anne Emery returns with another installment in the Collins-Burke mystery series

 Events take a darker turn when a body is found at the apparition site, and the talk show host is picked up for the murder.
 There is enough aggravation to go around, as lawyer Monty Collins learns when he takes on the loud-mouthed TV man as a client.
 Monty and Brennan both have a stake in uncovering the truth about the murder, and learn disturbing things about the accused and other suspects in the case.
 Problem is, Monty and Brennan cannot talk to each other about what they find out, because one is bound by solicitor-client confidentiality and the other by the seal of the confessional.

-Anne Emery is a lawyer and the award-winning author of the Collins-Burke Mystery series.
+Anne Emery is a lawyer and the award-winning author of the Collins-Burke mystery series set in her hometown of Halifax, Nova Scotia.
 Her first book, Sign of the Cross, won the Arthur Ellis Award for Best First Novel.
-The fifth, Children in the Morning, won a silver medal in the 2011 Independent Publisher Book Awards and the 2011 Dartmouth Book Award for Fiction.
-She lives in Halifax, Nova Scotia.
+The fifth book in the series, Children in the Morning, won a silver medal in the 2011 Independent Publisher Book Awards and the 2011 Dartmouth Book Award for Fiction.
+Reviewers have compared Emery to Robert Daley, Sara Paretsky, and William X. Kienzle.

 Dimensions: 6 x 9 in.